Inter-assay consistency in reduction in parasite liver burden studies

 Single dose comparisons using time to infection

 Assuming that protective activity of a mAb is correlated with delay in infection, time to infection was evaluated for the ability to discriminate antibody functional activity.
-Using both protection and time to infection, superiority (using one-sided tests) of AB317 over AB311 was tested based on results from the liver burden experiments.
-For the three experiments, the 600µg dose for both AB311 and AB317 induced full protection and identical results and, therefore, only 100 and 300µg dose results were compared.
-The proportion of infected mice at the 300µg dose was significantly lower for AB317 in one out of three studies using Barnard’s exact test (Table 6).
+Using both protection and time to infection, we tested for superiority (one-sided tests) of AB317 over AB311 based on results from the liver burden experiments.
+For the three experiments, the 600µg dose for both AB311 and AB317 induced full protection and identical results, and therefore only 100 and 300µg dose results were compared.
+When we directly compared the infection rate between the mAbs, we observed that the proportion of infected mice at the 300µg dose was significantly lower for AB317 in one out of three studies using Barnard’s exact test (Table 6).
 The pooled data also showed significant difference in protection at this dose level.
 Next, using the Exact log rank test; significant delays in infection time for AB317 compared to AB311 were found in each study in at least one of the doses, and for pooled data at both dose levels (Table 6, Figure 4).
 Of note, in Study 2 for the 100µg dose, AB317 induced a significant delay in infection time despite 100% infected mice.

 Potency comparisons across all doses